-For example, education majors test their abilities in one of many area schools; communication majors work in the industries of radio, television, newspapers, advertising or public relations; and criminal justice students learn alongside local and regional law enforcement professionals.
-In fact, at Southeast, the community and region are viewed as a laboratory no university alone could afford to build.
+For example, education majors test their abilities in area schools; communication majors work in the industries of radio, television, newspapers, advertising or public relations; biology students intern with cutting-edge life science laboratories in St. Louis; and criminal justice students learn alongside local and regional law enforcement professionals.
+In fact, at Southeast, the region is viewed as a laboratory no university alone could afford to build.

-The career advantage given to Southeast graduates by this effective combination of traditional classroom theory and practical experience gives rise to the university's slogan, "Experience Southeast ...
+The career advantage given to Southeast graduates by this effective combination of traditional classroom theory and practical experience gives rise to the University's slogan, "Experience Southeast ...
 Experience Success."

-Recently, Southeast was named among a select few institutions nationwide listed as a "hidden treasure" by the Kaplan National Guidance Counselor Survey.
+Recently, Southeast was named among a select few institutions nationwide listed as a "hidden treasure" by the Kaplan National Guidance Counselor Survey; and its Donald L. Harrison College of Business was listed in a 2004 Princeton Review book as one of the nation's "143 Best Business Schools."

-Founded in 1873, Southeast has served the residents of a 26-county area from the Arkansas state line to the city of St. Louis in a territory that is larger than the area of nine states and in an area where the population is larger than the population of 17 states.
-The university has awarded more than 60,000 degrees and enhanced the lives of thousands more.
+Founded in 1873, Southeast serves the residents of a 25-county area from St. Louis to the Arkansas state line-a territory that is larger than the areas of nine states and contains more people than 17 of the states.
+The university has awarded degrees to more than 60,000 graduates and has enhanced the lives of thousands more former students.

-The current enrollment includes more than 8,300 undergraduates and some 1,200 graduate students.
-Enrollment at Southeast has been on the rise over the past eight years-so much so that, in 2002, a new residence hall was opened.
-Southeast was the only public college or university in Missouri to open a new residence hall.
-The facility primarily houses some 300 returning students and features suite-style living and high-speed internet access in every room.
+The current enrollment includes more than 8,400 undergraduates and some 1,200 graduate students.
+Enrollment at Southeast has been on the rise over the past ten years, making Southeast one of the fastest growing universities in Missouri.
+A new residence hall was opened recently, housing some 300 students and featuring suite-style living with high-speed internet access in every room.

 Southeast is an ideal size for students seeking a mid-sized, friendly place to learn, experience and succeed at both academic pursuits and extracurricular opportunities.
-With almost 400 full-time faculty, 90 percent holding doctoral or terminal degrees in their disciplines, the university is large enough to provide more than 150 academic areas of study.
-And with a student to faculty ratio of 17:1, the university is small enough for students to get to know each other on an individual basis, and for students and faculty to interact on a personal basis.
+With 400 full-time faculty, 90 percent holding doctoral or terminal degrees in their disciplines, the university is large enough to provide more than 150 academic areas of study.
+And with a student to faculty ratio of 17:1, the university is small enough for students to get to know each other and for students and faculty to interact on a personal basis.
 It is in this environment that the university believes the best learning takes place.

 Southeast also has a diverse student population.
-Students attend Southeast from throughout southeast Missouri, southern and western Illinois, and the St. Louis metropolitan area.
+Students attend Southeast from throughout southeast Missouri, southern and western Illinois and the St. Louis metropolitan area.
+Minorities account for almost 10 percent of the student population.
 In addition, students from 45 countries and all 50 states add to the unique Southeast experience.

-Five colleges and three schools: As a comprehensive university-one which offers a variety of professional and educational programs-Southeast offers students a wide array of choices.
+Five colleges and three schools: As a comprehensive university-one which offers a variety of professional and educational programs-Southeast gives students a wide array of career choices.

 These academic programs have been organized within the structure of five colleges and three schools.
-These include the Donald L. Harrison College of Business; the Colleges of Education, Health and Human Services, Liberal Arts, and Science and Mathematics; the School of Polytechnic Studies; the School of University Studies, which governs the general education courses required of all students; and the School of Graduate Studies and Research, which oversees postgraduate degree programs at the master, specialist and doctoral levels.
-A fourth school-the School of Visual and Performing Arts--is under development.
+These include the Donald L. Harrison College of Business; the Colleges of Education, Health and Human Services, Liberal Arts, and Science and Mathematics; the School of Polytechnic Studies; the School of University Studies, which governs the general education courses required of all students; and the School of Graduate Studies, which oversees postgraduate degree programs at the master, specialist and doctoral levels.
+A fourth school- the School of Visual and Performing Arts-is under development.
+Its units are currently part of the College of Liberal Arts.